Understanding FeNO

 response

-FeNO testing provides a complementary tool alongside other methods of assessing airway disease, including asthma, by helping clinicians evaluate how well a patient is responding to treatment.
+FeNO testing works alongside other methods of assessing respiratory disease, including asthma, by showing how well a patient is responding to treatment.
+Changes in FeNO levels can help clinicians see whether inflammation is improving, staying the same or worsening.

 Manage mis-diagnosis of asthma